 - Heat accounts for more than 60% of energy use in industries.
 By using renewable energy from the air, water, sewage and ground, exhaust air from buildings (hospitals, hotels, offices) or waste heat from processes and infrastructure, industrial heat pumps can contribute to the decarbonisation of low-temperature heat supply within companies (int.
 EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1). - Industrial heat pumps are a significant contributor to Europe's energy and climate ambitions.
-With current technology, they can deliver around 10% of the total final energy consumption of the industrial sector (about 2000 TWh) and this can go up massively.
-More needs to be done to recognise this potential for industrial applications and district heating (int.
-EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1). - 37% of the industrial process heat is currently below 200°C. If you want to adapt all of that to industrial heat pumps you would need 105 GW of capacity, which would mean adding 300MW every month until 2050.
+With current technology, they can deliver around 10% of the total final energy consumption of the industrial sector (about 2000 TWh) and this can go up massively (int.
+EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1). - But industry is made up of a variety of subsectors, from those that require extremely high temperatures to be supplied directly to the process (such as steel, cement, glass, and non-ferrous metals) to those that use direct heat and steam (such as chemicals) to lower temperature sectors (such as pulp and paper, food, and beverages) where heat is mostly delivered to the process via steam.
+Because of this diversity, deep emissions reductions can only be achieved by deploying a multitude of solutions, including waste heat recovery and heat pumps (ext.
+EC, Heat Pumps in the European Union, 2023, p.14).

+- 37% of the industrial process heat is currently below 200°C. If you want to adapt all of that to industrial heat pumps you would need 105 GW of capacity, which would mean adding 300MW every month until 2050.
 Each installed MW of cooling capacity results in 1,2 MW of waste heat capacity.
 At 3000 operating hours/year, this means 3,6 GWh of excess heat that is discharged into the environment. (int.
-EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1).

-Today, industrial heat pumps are mainly used for low-temperature processes below 100 °C, notably in the paper, food and chemicals industries (ext.
+EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1). - Today, industrial heat pumps are mainly used for low-temperature processes below 100 °C, notably in the paper, food and chemicals industries (ext.
 IEA, The Future of Heat Pumps, 2022, p.36).
-However, they can provide energy at temperature levels of up to 160°C. Prototypes are operating at around 180°C and industry experts expect temperatures of 200°C and beyond in this decade (int.
-EHPA, Industrial Heat Pumps Can Deliver, 2022, p.1).

-emperature range Technology readiness level (TRL) Example process <80 °C TRL 11: Proof of market stability Paper: De-inking Food: Concentration Chemical: Bio-reactions 80 °C to 100 °C TRL 10: Commercial and competitive, but large- scale deployment not yet achieved Paper: Bleaching Food: Pasteurisation Chemical: Boiling 100 °C to 140 °C TRL 8-9: First-of-a-kind commercial applications in relevant environment Paper: Drying Food: Evaporation Chemical: Concentration 140 °C to 160 °C TRL 6-7: Pre-commercial demonstration Paper: Pulp boiling Food: Drying Chemical: Distillation Various industries: Steam production 160 °C to 200 °C TRL 8-9: First-of-a-kind commercial applications for small-scale MVR systems and heat transformers TRL 4-5: Early to large prototype Various industries: High-temperature steam production >200 °C TRL 4: Early prototype Various industries: High-temperature processe
+emperature range Technology readiness level (TRL) Example process <80 °C • TRL 11: Proof of market stability Paper: De-inking Food: Concentration Chemical: Bio-reactions 80 °C to 100 °C • TRL 10: Commercial and competitive, but large- scale deployment not yet achieved Paper: Bleaching Food: Pasteurisation Chemical: Boiling 100 °C to 140 °C • TRL 8-9: First-of-a-kind commercial applications in relevant environment Paper: Drying Food: Evaporation Chemical: Concentration 140 °C to 160 °C • TRL 6-7: Pre-commercial demonstration Paper: Pulp boiling Food: Drying Chemical: Distillation Various industries: Steam production 160 °C to 200 °C • TRL 8-9: First-of-a-kind commercial applications for small-scale MVR systems and heat transformers TRL 4-5: Early to large prototype Various industries: High-temperature steam production >200 °C • TRL 4: Early prototype Various industries: High-temperature processes